nidaonder/VetManagementSystem/README.md

 features such as recording animal and owner information, vaccine management, appointment creation and doctor management, and management of doctors available days.

-It is a RestAPI project written in Java and using the Springboot framework.
+It is a RestAPI project written in Java and using the Spring Boot framework.

 The endpoints used and their detailed explanations are added as a table.